OpenLocalizationTestOrg/migrationtest_microsoftIntune/CapsToOps0322_MicrosoftIntune/v1/Topic/Manage-email-access-with-Microsoft-Intune.md

     >
     > Regardless of the compliance state, all users who are targeted by the policy will be required to enroll their devices with [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)].

-3. Under **Device platforms**, you can choose to apply conditional access policy to:
+3. Under **Outlook and other apps using modern authentication**, you can choose to apply conditional access policy to:

     -   **All platforms**